aliroemhildt/rock-paper-scissors/README.md

 - additional animations
 - responsive design for varying screen sizes
-- further explore how to make this app more accessible
+- further exploration into how to make this app more accessible

 ## Project Contributers